 Your domain name is one of the most important aspects of your online business, but knowing how to get one, which type to choose and how to register it is not always obvious.

-That’s why I’ve put together a guide to show you the best way to get a domain name, which domain registrars to purchase from and the costs associated with the domain name registration process.
+That’s why as an owner of several websites, I’ve put together a guide to show you the best way to get a domain name, which registrars to purchase from, and the costs associated with the domain registration process.

 By the end of this article, you’ll know not only where to purchase and register a domain name, but also how to avoid making common mistakes when doing so.